Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Conclusions and outlooks

 \section{Conclusions and outlooks}

 In this paper we showed how one can employ both the spin-parity decomposition of torsion fluctuations, from \cite{Martini:2023rnv}, and the results of \cite{Barvinsky:1985an} to work out the trace of the second Seeley-DeWitt coefficient for torsion theories.
-Of course, the model we have started with is not the most general one since we only have couplings to the Ricci scalar because of the assumption of being on a maximally symmetric background these are all the couplings one can construct between torsion and curvature, moreover given that the curvature is constant they can account for mass terms upon the redefinition $b_i\to b_i+\frac{m_i}{R}$ (if the background is not flat).
-While the assumption of maximally symmetric background highly reduces the generality of the analysis, our approximation becomes physically relevant to the inflationary epoch, due to the well-known de Sitter phase.
-There is one more big approximation we perform, i.e., to discard the $1^-$ sector of the torsion.
+Of course, the model we have started with is not the most general one, since we only have couplings to the Ricci scalar because of the assumption of being on a maximally symmetric background.
+Within this approximation, our model displays all the couplings one can construct between torsion and curvature.
+Moreover, given that the curvature is constant, we can account for mass terms upon the redefinition $b_i\to b_i+\frac{m_i}{R}$ (if the background is not flat).
+While the assumption of maximally symmetric background highly reduces the generality of our analysis, such an approximation becomes physically relevant to the inflationary epoch, i.e., to the well-known de Sitter phase.
+Moreover, there is another huge approximation that we perform, i.e., to discard the $1^-$ sector of the torsion.
 We hope that further work can shed more light on such a setup.
 Eventually, we stress that our result holds when we can discard metric fluctuations.
 This is the case when the typical energy of a process in much below the Planck mass and above the mass threshold of the torsion $m_{Tor}$.
 This approximation is valid in our model when conditions \eqref{eq:bound1}, \eqref{eq:bound2} and \eqref{eq:bound3} are satisfied.